-The most important factor in being able to make sales on eBay is the visibility of your eBay items in search results.
-Most eBay bidders and buyers find the items upon which they bid simply by searching eBay.
+The most important factor in making sales on eBay is the visibility of your items in search results.
+Most eBay bidders and buyers find the items upon which they bid simply by using the search function.
 If your items are getting lost in a sea of search results—or worse, if they aren’t even turning up when people search for them—then you’re losing out on potential sales.

-Here are six basic tips to help ensure that your eBay auctions are visible and don’t get lost in the avalanche of search results that most eBay members encounter when browsing.
+Here are six basic tips to help ensure that your eBay auctions are visible and don’t get lost in the avalanche of search results that most eBay shoppers encounter when browsing.

 List Multiple Items Separately